READ THIS Before You Enroll in KDP Select!

 So let’s say an author has a 300-page book in Kindle Unlimited.
 In January 2019, the payout per page was $0.0044, so the author will have earned $1.32 for every reader who borrowed and read their title cover-to-cover.
 (This is regardless of the actual retail price of that book).

 You can keep track of the monthly KDP Global fund and per-page-payout amount in this helpful post by Written Word Media.

 Kindle Unlimited can be a truly great resource for self-publishing authors, depending on your genre.
-But it’s not the only incentive KDP Select offers authors.
+But it’s not the only incentive Amazon's Select program offers authors.
 Let’s take a look at some of the others.

 2. Kindle Countdown Deals

 For one week every 90 days, authors have the ability to discount their book by putting it on a “countdown deal.”
 Authors continue to earn a 70% royalty on the discounted price, even if it’s priced below $2.99.
 (Note that authors who run price promotions outside of Select only earn 35% royalties on books priced below $2.99).